soswow/my-presentations/resume.md

 Achievements
 ----------------------
 * My biggest achievement to this date I consider my move to Australia and work I did at Atlassian.
 In Purchasing department I helped develop a painless purchase experience for our customers.
 After that, as part of JIRA Service Desk, my team was responsible for tackling most voted issues by our customers.
+For last 2 years I work in media team.
+For last year I was feature lead on public links project that allows customers unfurl thousands of links in Jira, Confluence and Trello.
+* I've been selected as one of three people from Sydney office to participate in an Artificial Intelligence innovation week that took place in Mountain View.
 * As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
 I modularized our client-side Backbone code in order to increase maintainability and facilitate its reuse.
 It utilises websockets for instantaneous synchronisation and can also work offline.
 [Screenshots](http://goo.gl/ock3gT)